nttcslab/cone/README.md

 python test.py
 ```

-We provide three pre-trained models trained on different datasets with different comparametric equations.
+We provide three models pre-trained with different comparametric equations on different datasets.
 They are located under the `exp` folder.